Education & Experience Requirement

 - Effective 09/1/2010 a pre-application education evaluation is no longer available prior to submitting an application.
 Real estate applicants are no longer required to submit an education evaluation request and receive a notice from the commission that the education requirements have been satisfied prior to submitting an application for a license.
 The education evaluation request form is eliminated and education course completion documents must be submitted when the application is filed.

-(Note: To find classes, see Core Real Estate License Education Providers for salesperson and broker applicants)
+(Note: To find classes, see Qualifying Real Estate License Education Providers for sales agent and broker applicants)

 Filing Your Application